brianhaddad/EducationalProjects/PhrasalTemplateWordGame/README.md

 ### Altering the String
 String manipulation is powerful but it can quickly get messy.
 We're not going to cover any best practices here, we're just going to get the job done.
 Talk about string concatenation for the prompt, then talk about **replace()** for inserting the user data into the original template string.

 Touch on the way **replace()** works, replacing only the first found instance when not using a regular expression.
-Show the regular expression (regex) in the "black box" code and explain that it took two days to get that regex working properly.
-Regex is powerful, but it can be a pain in the rear to get it working in any given context.
-I'm frankly not even sure if that regex will always work the way I want it to, it just worked fine for what I needed here for now so I went with it.
+Show the regular expression (REGEX) in the "black box" code again and explain that it took two days to get that REGEX working properly.
+REGEX is powerful, but it can be a pain in the rear to get it working in any given context.
+I'm frankly not even sure if that REGEX will always work the way I want it to, it just worked fine for what I needed here for now so I went with it.

 ### Updating the DOM
 Talk a bit about the DOM (Document Object Model).
 Look back at the HTML and talk about how javascript needs a way to communicate with the web page, so it uses its own "object" model to understand how the HTML is structured.
 We can directly manipulate the DOM from within javascript, and the browser will display those updates to us.

 While we're looking at the HTML, does "Read File" accurately capture what we're doing?
-How about "Play Game"?
+How about "Play Game" instead?

 ### Show Off "Bugs"
 What happens when we don't select a file before hitting the "Play Game" button?